 Prior to joining Treasury, Mr. Massad served as a legal advisor to the Congressional Oversight Panel for the Troubled Asset Relief Program, under the leadership of (now Sen.) Elizabeth Warren.
 Mr. Massad assisted the panel in its first report evaluating the investments made by Treasury under TARP.

 Prior to his government service, Mr. Massad was a partner in the law firm of Cravath, Swaine & Moore, LLP.
 Mr. Massad had a broad corporate practice with a focus on corporate finance and financial markets.
-He helped to draft the original standardized agreements for swaps and helped many businesses negotiate and execute transactions to hedge exposures in the commodities and derivatives markets.
+He helped to draft the original standardized agreements for swaps and helped many businesses negotiate and execute transactions to hedge exposures in the derivatives markets.

 Mr. Massad earned his bachelor’s and law degrees at Harvard.
 Mr. Massad was born in New Orleans, Louisiana, and also lived in Texas, Oklahoma and Connecticut as a child.
 He and his wife, Charlotte Hart, live in Washington with their two children.